jrfinkel/oper-niel/README.md

 lein-repo is a simple and easy to use lein plugin for dependency management across different clojure projects in the same repository.
 Never `lein-install` again!

 ### Internal Dependency Management
 When you have multiple clojure projects with dependencies between them in the same repo, managing those dependencies can get annoying.
-If you are working in library A, which depends on library B, and you need to make a change in B, then to get access to that change in A you need to `lein install` B, and then restart your repl in A. If you have a lot of clojure projects, this situation can arise multiple times a day, which is no fun. lein-repo solves this problem in a way that's as simple as adding a regular external dependency to your project.clj, while still allowing you to make changes to downstream libraries without ever restarting a repl or futzing on the command line.
+If you are working in library A, which depends on library B, and you need to make a change in B, then to get access to that change in A you need to `lein install` B, and then restart your repl in A. If you have a lot of clojure projects, this situation can arise multiple times a day, which is no fun and can be a drain on your productivity. lein-repo solves this problem in a way that's as simple as adding a regular external dependency to your project.clj, while still allowing you to make changes to downstream libraries without ever restarting a repl or futzing on the command line.

 ### Usage